alterfess/DA-oil-wells-PI/README.md

 # DA-oil-wells-rates
-DA Project (Analysis of the geological and petrophysical data and finding dependencies for well rates)
+DA Project (Analysis of the geological and petrophysical data and finding dependencies for wells productivity indices).
+Initial Excel files are provided on demand.